sandialabs/pyttb/docs/source/index.rst

 Functionality
 ==============
-The Python Tensor Toolbox provides the following classes and functions for manipulating dense, sparse, and structured tensors, along with algorithms for computing low-rank tensor models.
+pyttb provides the following classes and functions for manipulating dense, sparse, and structured tensors, along with algorithms for computing low-rank tensor models.

 - `Tensor Classes`_

-   The Python Tensor Toolbox supports multiple tensor types, including dense and sparse, as well as specially structured tensors, such as the Krusal format (stored as factor matrices).
+   pyttb supports multiple tensor types, including dense and sparse, as well as specially structured tensors, such as the Krusal format (stored as factor matrices).